wilsonte-umich/mdi-suite-template/README.md

 carries it, which always has an unambiguous mapping to a tool version.

-Tool versions are also optional except for pipelines that offer Singularity containers, which are tagged with the major and minor versions of the pipeline, e.g. 'myPipeline:v0.0'.
+Tool versions are also optional except for pipelines that offer pipeline-level Singularity containers, which are tagged with the major and minor versions of the pipeline, e.g. 'myPipeline:v0.0'.
 Note that the patch version is _not_ included in container labels, so it is critical that either the minor or major pipeline version be advanced whenever a new system or program dependency is introduced for a